Sawe-k/alx_html_css/README.md

 - Button hover/active state: opacity `0.9`
 - Max width of the content: `1000px`, centered on the page

-README written by: Charles Sawe
+README written by: Charles Sawes